 Such international projects require a lot of work, so you must start to prepare as quickly as possible.

 An infoday in English on this call was organised as part of the “R&I Days” on 23 September afternoon and 24th September open to all in a virtual way.
-Recordings are available on youtube and more precisely on the hub 2 of the R&I Days (when logged in, under “you can also watch”).
+A list of the recording and slides is available here.

 The call will be published on the European Commission’s “Funding & Tender opportunity” portal on 22th September.
 This is the gateway for many EU calls for projects.
 The application is made online by the consortium coordinator on behalf of all others.
 But each partner must also be registered on this portal with a PIC number, another step you can anticipate.

 Targeted themes within the European Green Deal Call will be covered during these 2 events (also with matchmaking opportunities):